 Yes, it really does take 61 minutes to revive a dead SSD, but you only have direct involvement for a few minutes.
 The rest of the time, you can do something else while you wait for the drive to do its thing.
 This trick will even let you recover drives that won’t show up in Windows Device Manager or disk management if you transplant them into another machine.

 Note that this trick generally only works for drives corrupted by power loss.
-But it doesn’t hurt to try it on any old dead drive.
+But it doesn’t hurt to try it on any old dead drive, say one corrupted by a bad firmware update or a blue screen.
 It’s nice that it’s possible to recover from SSD failure using a free, easy trick.
 First I’ll cover SATA drives, then I’ll cover a trick that works for NVMe and M.2 drives.

 SSD repair without tools: What you need

-The power cycle trick works better in a desktop PC, since you need to connect the power cable but not the data cable.
+The SSD power cycle trick works better in a desktop PC, since you need to connect the power cable but not the data cable.
 If you’re recovering a drive from a laptop, you can use a spare power supply with my neato paper clip trick.
 Then you don’t have to open up an extra computer.

 If a laptop is all you have, you can use a USB SATA adapter as long as it’s possible to plug in just the power cable.
 My USB SATA adapters use a single connector.
-Or you can try the alternate method I describe in a bit.
+Or you can try the alternate method below that works on NVMe or M.2 SSDs.

 Power cycle the SSD to fix it